sumBits/threads/README.md

 # Threads
-The social network based off of the ionic framework using phoneGap.
+The social network based off of the Ionic Framework using PhoneGap.

-Location based threads for advice, homework and social happenings
+Location based threads for advice, homework and social happenings.

+Threads makes it easy to communicate with people around you and get help quickly.

 ##Links